mem48/geocompr/main.md

 Running `raster()` creates an empty `RasterLayer`.
 Here, however, we will create manually a very simple raster.
 This should make it easy to understand how raster and related operations work.
-Our raster should consist of just three rows and columns centered around the null meridian and the equator (see xmn, xmx, ymn and ymx parameters).
+Our raster should consist of just three rows and columns centered around the null meridian and the equator (see `xmn`, `xmx`, `ymn` and `ymx` parameters).
 Additionally, we define a resolution of 0.5, which here corresponds to 0.5 degrees since the default proj4string of a raster object is WGS84.
-Finally, we set the values with the vals argument.
+Finally, we set the values with the `vals` argument.
 Here, we just number the cells, that means we assign 1 to cell 1, 2 to cell 2, and finally 36 to cell 36.
 We know that there are 36 cells by multiplying six (rows) by six (columns).
 As we have seen above, setting raster values in R corresponds to a rowwise cell filling starting at the upper left corner.